About the course

 Your statement should be written in English and explain your motivation for applying for the course at Oxford and the specific areas that interest you and/or you intend to specialise in.
 You should also include details of any relevant experience in engaging in research on social aspects of the Internet.

-This will be assessed for interest and enthusiasm for study of the many social aspects of information, and communication technologies.
+This will be assessed for interest and enthusiasm for study of the many social aspects of information, and communication technologies as well as the alignment of your areas of interest with the availability of supervision, as all students will be assigned a supervisor to guide their research.

 Your statement should focus on your motivations to undertake research on the social aspects of the Internet rather than solely on personal achievements, interests and aspirations.